drwhut/tabletop-club/docs/general/download/downloading_binaries.rst

 1. Make sure you have downloaded the compressed file, it should be called something like ``OpenTabletop_vX.X.X_Windows_64.zip``.

-2. Right-click the downloaded file in File Explorer, and click "Extract all..."
+2. Right-click the downloaded file in File Explorer, and click :guilabel:`Extract all...`

 3. There should be a pop-up asking where you want to extract the files to.
    You can put the game files anywhere you like, for example ``Desktop/OpenTabletop``.
-You can then click "Extract" to extract the files to that location.
+You can then click :guilabel:`Extract` to extract the files to that location.

 4. Go to the folder where you extracted the files, and double-click the ``OpenTabletop.exe`` executable to start the game!